cloudera/cloudera-playbook/README.md

 **Step 8**: Setup the SSH public key authentication for remote hosts:

-The big advantage of this is that by the case of Ad-hoc commands, you do not need to enter your password each time you run the command, but only the first time you enter the private key password.
+The big advantage of this is that with ad-hoc commands, you do not need to enter your password each time you run the command, but only the first time you enter the private key password.

-If  ~/.ssh/id_rsa.pub and ~/.ssh/id_rsa files do not exist, they need to be generated using the ssh-keygen command prior to attempting connection to the managed hosts.
+If the ~/.ssh/id_rsa.pub and ~/.ssh/id_rsa files do not exist, they need to be generated using the ssh-keygen command prior to attempting connection to the managed hosts.

 Adding the SSH private key into the SSH authentication agent (use this child shell by each command):